Pi4J/pi4j.github.io/content/examples/jbang/bme280_temperature_humidity_pressure.md

 ## Running the Application

 Because JBang can download the dependencies and compile the code, we just need the Java-file to execute it.

+{{% notice tip %}}
+Regarding the humidity value: it turned out its value was lower compared to another device.
+While looking for a potential cause, it turns out that this is a know issue, while the temperature and pressure seem to be close to expected.
+The manufacturer was involved in some hits and admits the chip can fall out of calibration depending storage and soldering conditions.
+They have a multistep process where you store the chip at different temperatures to potentially get it back to the correct humidity readout.
+{{% /notice %}}

 ### Running the I2C Application